Orgyia leucostigma: Life cycle

 Two or more generations occur per year in eastern North America.
 They overwinter in the egg stage.

 Eggs

 Eggs are laid in a single mass over the cocoon of the female, and covered in a froth.
 Up to 300 eggs are laid at a time.

 Larvae

 The larvae are brightly colored, with tufts of hair-like setae.
 The head is bright red and the body has yellow or white stripes, with a black stripe along the middle of the back.
 Bright red defensive glands are seen on the hind end of the back.
 Four white toothbrush-like tufts stand out from the back, and a gray-brown hair pencil is at the hind end.
-There’s a theory that the four white tufts mimic the external cocoons of parasitic wasps.
+The four white tufts on the larva's back may mimic the cocoons of parasitic wasps.
 Touching the hairs sets off an allergic reaction in many humans.
 Young larvae skeletonize the surface of the leaf, while older larvae eat everything except the larger veins.
 They grow to about 35 mm long.